30 Most Valuable 1989 Fleer Baseball Cards

 Fleer immediately tried to correct the issue by putting any number of things over it from white out, to black boxes, to black scribbles.

-Prices for these cards soared and even to this day they can fetch a pretty penny in top grade condition--especially the white out variation since it's the rarest of them all.
+Prices for these cards soared and even to this day they can fetch a pretty penny in top grade condition–especially the white out variation since it’s the rarest of them all.

 CNBC interviewed Ripken about 20 years later and he suspected that Fleer knowingly let the error into circulation to build hype and I wouldn’t doubt it…

-Estimated PSA 10 Value: $2,500
+PSA 10 Value: $3,500

-1989 Fleer #381 Randy Johnson Rookie Card (With Marlboro Ad)
+1989 Fleer #381 Randy Johnson Marlboro Ad On Scoreboard Rookie Card

-Estimated PSA 10 Value: $700
+PSA 10 Value: $1,200

 Billy Ripken’s card wasn’t the only controversial card in this set.